darrenswhite/plagiarism-detection-plugin/worklog.md

 algorithm will need to be written to check what has changed.
 - External change detects when files are deleted
 - .idea directory is ignored when tracking changes

+## 12/02 - 18/02

+- Added algorithm to detect external file changes
+  - This uses the IntelliJ SDK for diffs (com.intellij.diff)